yverenoir/atm-web-app/README.md

 ### ATM behavior

 I assume this web app is to mimic an ATM's behavior.

+1. The web app does not show the denominations of cash to be dispensed to the user.
+It can be found in the console output in the browser.
-The web app does not have the sensor input as a real ATM.
+2. The web app does not have the sensor input as a real ATM.
 This web app assumes the user inserts their card at the beginning of the flow and collects the card from the ATM at the end of the flow.
 This behavior is visually accompanied by two screens with timer set on them to trigger the next step of the flow.

 ## Tests